scottroy/scottroy.github.io/_posts/2019-09-17-implementing-a-neural-network-in-python.md

 	* Backward propagation
 * Code

-The [Prediction modeling overview](#predictive-modeling-overview) section discusses predictive modeling in general and how predictive models are fit.
+The [Predictive modeling overview](#predictive-modeling-overview) section discusses predictive modeling in general and how predictive models are fit.
 Deep neural networks are a type of predictive model and are fit like other predictive models.
 The section [Training DNNs](#training-dnns) goes over computing derivatives of the loss function with respect to a DNN's parameters.
 Finally the code is given in section [Code](#code).

 ## Predictive modeling overview